Oxshott Circular via Painshill walk

 - After passing the memorial keep left past a gnarled oak tree and follow a broad path running along the top of the escarpment for 150m, with several benches for people to enjoy the view.
 Just before the last of these benches, veer right onto a path through a more wooded part of the heath, staying at the top of the escarpment.

 - As indicated by a white arrow on a post at the far end, go straight ahead down the slope.
 Immediately after passing a pit on the right, fork right where the path splits.
-At the western edge of the wood turn left onto a path going gently downhill alongside a (usually muddier) horse ride.
+At the western edge of the wood turn left onto a path going gently downhill alongside a horse ride.
 In 150m this comes to a small parking area by a road (Littleheath Lane) at a sharp bend, Brown's Corner.

 - Head south on Littleheath Lane, crossing the railway.
 Turn right onto a footpath going back across the tracks onto Littleheath Common.
 The suggested route is to detour off to the right to go alongside the attractive large pond.
 Rejoin the footpath and follow it alongside Knowle Hill Park to the A245.
 Continue on Tilt Road opposite, joining the route from Cobham station just before it turns right.

-Continue in the same direction along the road for 300m, going over the railway at a level crossing.
+- Continue in the same direction along the road for 300m, going over the railway at a level crossing.
 Just before a T-junction, and immediately after crossing a private road (Richards Road), turn right onto a signposted footpath.
 Follow this between garden fences for 200m, then carefully back across the railway at another level crossing.
-On the other side the footpath leads onto the wooded Littleheath Common3, with a choice of paths ahead.
+On the other side you come to a path junction in the wooded Littleheath Common?.